-5.36.
+5.39.
 Risk Management (Risk Register)

-- 5.36.1.
-The school uses a Risk Register to identify and manage risks within the Health and Safety Management System. - 5.36.2.
-Where deemed required more detailed risk assessments will be undertaken. - 5.36.3.
-Risk assessments to control the hazards and the risk of harm through School activities will be managed by the school with support from the Trust. - 5.36.4.
+- 5.39.1.
+The school uses a Risk Register to identify and manage risks within the Health and Safety Management System. - 5.39.2.
+Where deemed required more detailed risk assessments will be undertaken. - 5.39.3.
+Risk assessments to control the hazards and the risk of harm through School activities will be managed by the school with support from the Trust. - 5.39.4.
 Risk assessment is about being risk aware rather than risk averse.
 Foreseeable risks must be controlled and the relevant best (or good practice) procedures followed.
 Challenging and interesting lessons and trips for example are most certainly not banned but must be carefully risk assessed and then if acceptable can be carried out.

-5.37.
+5.40.
 Science and Radiation

-- 5.37.1.
+- 5.40.1.
 The school recognises that school science activities are potentially hazardous and acknowledge the guidance detailed in Science publications, such as CLEAPSS.
 To support the guidance given in the publications, school science activities will be subject to risk assessment procedure.
 Any activities assessed as presenting a significant risk to safety, which cannot be fully eliminated by substitution, will have safe systems of work produced to control the residual hazards.
 These safe systems of work will be based on established safe point of use texts and will be produced by the Science Department.
-The safe systems can be used for staff training, for lesson plans and pupil worksheets. - 5.37.2.
+The safe systems can be used for staff training, for lesson plans and pupil worksheets. - 5.40.2.
 Any chemical and microorganisms used in the school science department will either be covered by the CLEAPSS central COSHH assessments and hazard system or will be subject to the general school COSHH assessment procedure contained in this document.
-Where available, safety data sheets and hazards for all chemicals will be held in the school science department. - 5.37.3.
+Where available, safety data sheets and hazards for all chemicals will be held in the school science department. - 5.40.3.
 Given the nature and complexity of Science, it has its own health and safety policy, which is held in the Science Department and included here.
 It contains arrangements for all activities.
 One of those activities is radioactive materials.
 Radiation is covered by the Science Safety Policy; training, competence, storage, handling; security of the radioactive materials and radiation protection.

-5.38.
+5.41.
 Training

-5.38.1.
+5.41.1.
 The Management of Health and Safety at Work Regulations require that the school provides suitable information and training regarding risk assessment and health and safety management.

-- 5.38.2.
-The Governors and Headteacher recognise that training is always a constant requirement. - 5.38.3.
-New employees, transferred staff and supply staff will require either a level of awareness relevant to their task or a more in depth training programme, taking into account new technology, legislation, regulations and standards to determine a fresh approach to training requirements and a retraining programme for existing staff. - 5.38.4.
+- 5.41.2.
+The Governors and Headteacher recognise that training is always a constant requirement. - 5.41.3.
+New employees, transferred staff and supply staff will require either a level of awareness relevant to their task or a more in depth training programme, taking into account new technology, legislation, regulations and standards to determine a fresh approach to training requirements and a retraining programme for existing staff. - 5.41.4.
 There are various categories of training requirements defined as induction training, informative awareness training and specific hands on training.

-5.38.5.
+5.41.5.
 Induction Training

-5.38.6.
-This will apply to new employees, employees transferred within the school to other activities, contract and agency staff, and volunteer helpers, all of whom will need to be shown over the school and host area, and be issued with any instructions, key information on policies and procedures, fire precautions, first aid and welfare arrangements etc.
+5.41.6.
+This will apply to new employees, employees transferred within the school to other activities, contract and agency staff, and volunteer helpers, all of whom will need to be shown over the school and host area, and be issued with any instructions, key information on policies and procedures, fire precautions, first aid and welfare arrangements etc. Health and Safety Induction will be overseen by the Site Manager.

-5.38.7.
+5.41.7.
 Informative and awareness training